Weather Warning

 Weather Situation

-Winds are expected to ease below warning thresholds this evening.
+Winds are expected to gradually ease below warning thresholds overnight into Sunday morning.

-Locations which may be affected include New Norfolk, Hobart, Oatlands, Whitemark, Orford and Bothwell.
+Locations which may be affected include Strahan, Currie, Whitemark, Bridport and George Town.

-78 km/h mean winds were recorded at Flinders Island in the 10 minutes to 4:17 pm.
+66 km/h mean winds were recorded at Flinders Island Airport at 2:13 pm.

 The State Emergency Service advises that people should: